factn/safetraceapi/mpc/README.md

 '10010101010010'
 ```

-### Homomorphic Operations

-#### Linear Homomorphism
+### SSS Linear Homomorphism (for free!)

 Shamir Secret Sharing as *linearly* homomorphic out of the box.
 If each player in the MPC protocol takes an index [1,..,n] and gets their share [x] of secret value x and [y] of secret value y, they can locally combine their shares to get a share [x+y].
-Here's proof below.
+Here's proof below:

 ```
 >>> from gf256 import GF256